aptly-dev/www.aptly.info/content/doc/aptly/snapshot/show.md

 -------------------

 Shows detailed information about snapshot.
-Full list of packages in the snapshot is displayed as well.
+Full list of packages in the snapshot could be displayed as well.

 Usage: